On the Benefits of Inducing Local Lipschitzness for Robust Generative Adversarial Imitation Learning: Related Work

-As we further demonstrate in Section \ref{sec:experiments}, the generators trained by GAIL are not robust to noise introduced at test time which may arise from deploying the learned policy in an evolving environment.
-Indeed, improving the generalization capability of GAIL and other adversarial imitation learning algorithms has been an active area of research \cite{orsini2021matters}.
+As we show in Section \ref{sec:experiments}, the policies learned by GAIL are not robust to noise introduced at test time which may arise from deploying the policy in an evolving environment.

 As we established in Section \ref{sec:thm}, the Lipschitzness of the discriminator, under the conditions of Theorem \ref{theorem:required-condition-stochastic-multi}, implies the Lipschitzness of the optimal Q-function, and in turn the generator.
-Hence, in this section we propose a regularized version of GAIL, which we call locally-Lipschitz GAIL (LL-GAIL), that learns a robust policy through a local-Lipschitzness-inducing training procedure.\footnote{While we primarily focus on GAIL, the arguments may extend to other AIL algorithms as well.}
+Hence, in this section, we propose a regularized version of GAIL, which we call locally-Lipschitz GAIL (LL-GAIL), that learns a robust policy through a local-Lipschitzness-inducing training procedure.\footnote{While we primarily focus on GAIL, the arguments may extend to other AIL algorithms as well.}

-Recent works study the link between accuracy and robustness in the context of deep neural network classifiers, and conclude that inducing local Lipschitzness in the classifiers can enhance robustness without compromising accuracy \cite{zhang2019theoretically, yang2020closer}.
+Recent works study the link between accuracy and robustness in the context of deep neural network classifiers and conclude that inducing local Lipschitzness in the classifiers can enhance robustness without compromising accuracy \cite{zhang2019theoretically, yang2020closer}.
 Intuitively, locally Lipschitz classifiers enjoy wider and smoother classification boundaries which in turn results in less sensitivity to inconsistencies between training and test data.
 Inspired by these works, we study the effect of local Lipschitzness of the discriminator and the generator on the robustness of the imitation policy in generative adversarial imitation learning methods.
-We consider two scenarios: 1) We encourage local Lipschitzness in the discriminator through a novel regularization method, and study how it affects the robustness of the resultant generator, and 2) We induce local Lipschitzness directly in the generator by regularizing the objective function of the generator and investigate the link between local Lipschitzness of the generator and its robustness to noise on observations at test time.
+We consider two scenarios: 1) We encourage local Lipschitzness in the discriminator through a novel regularization method and study how it affects the robustness of the resultant generator, and 2) We induce local Lipschitzness directly in the generator by regularizing the objective function of the generator and investigate the link between local Lipschitzness of the generator and its robustness to noise on observations at test time.

 Similar to the original work on GAIL \cite{ho2016generative}, we use deep neural networks to represent the policy $\pi_\theta$ with parameters $\theta$ and the discriminator $D_\phi$ with parameters $\phi$.
 In the next two subsections, we discuss how we induce local Lipschitzness in the discriminator and the generator.